 Another challenge in dating Gorham Etching by the soil layer is that the highest levels of sediment are not required for its use, making any layer of material an uncertain dateable point.
 The Gorham Etching could just as easily have been made at the twenty-foot beach level either 120,000 years ago or 35,000 years ago.
 Clive Finlayson and his Gibraltar National Museum study group chose a layer that was five meters (16.5 feet) deeper at the center of the cavern but less than a hand’s depth at the etching, as described in the illustration above.

-The assumed date by the Clive Finlayson and the Gibraltar Museum researchers for the etching is approximately 40,000 years ago.
+The assumed date by the Clive Finlayson and the Gibraltar Museum researchers for the etching is approximately 40,000 years ago, which is the line that Netflix Secrets of the Neanderthals draws at for their final days at Gibraltar.
+Cut-off dates matter in archaeology, which will be discussed shortly in this blog.
 The cave is devoid of any Neanderthal or Homo sapiens bones at any layer that could make the authorship of Gorham’s Etching far more certain.
 The Neanderthals were first in Europe and at the Gorham’s Cave.
 There was no apparent sign of Homo sapiens until 20,000 years ago, according to Clive Finlayson and the Gibraltar National Museum team.
 Thus, a decision of Neanderthal authorship was made by default.

 Dissenting Opinions